LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 .. member:: null->listMethods()

-   Returns a ``staticarray`` containing the signatures for all of the methods which are available for the type.
+   Returns a staticarray containing the signatures for all of the methods which are available for the type.

 .. member:: null->hasMethod(name::tag)

-   Returns true if the type implements a method with the given name.
+   Returns "true" if the type implements a method with the given name.

 .. member:: null->parent()

    Returns the name of the parent of the target object.
-If the method returns ``null`` then the final parent has been reached.
+If the method returns "null" then the final parent has been reached.

 .. member:: null->trait()

    Returns the trait for the target object.
-Returns ``null`` if the object does not have a trait.
+Returns "null" if the object does not have a trait.

 .. member:: null->setTrait(trait::trait)